TokenMarketNet/sto/docs/source/captable.rst

 Cap table for any ERC-20 token
 ------------------------------

 ``sto token-scan`` and ``sto cap-table`` command support creating token holder database of any ERC-20 token, not just security tokens.
+If you need to use token holder or transfer data in your application you can read it directly from ``sto`` SQLite database.

 Here is a quick tutorial how to print out the token holders of `Reality Clash <https://realityclash.com>` token.

 First create a INI configuration while that connects to `Infura Ethereum mainnet node <http://infura.io/>`_ or your local mainnet node.